awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 ### What you can do to resolve the issue<a name="reputationdashboard-vulnerablesite-whattodo"></a>

 First, identify features of your website or applications that might allow third parties to send emails using Amazon SES without your knowledge\.
-To request a sample of the messages we believe were sent in this manner, email us at [ses\-review@amazon\.com](mailto:ses-review@amazon.com)\.
+In your Support Center case, you can request a sample of the messages we believe were sent in this manner\.

 Next, modify your application or website to prevent unsolicited sending\.
 For example, add a CAPTCHA, limit the rate at which emails can be sent, remove the ability of users to submit custom content, require users to log in to send email, and remove the ability for the application to generate multiple simultaneous notifications\.

 ### If your account is under review, or if your account's ability to send email is paused<a name="reputationdashboard-vulnerablesite-probation-suspended"></a>

-When you have implemented changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+When you have implemented changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue doesn't occur again\.
 After we receive your request, we review the information that you provided and change the status of your account if necessary\.

 If we remove a review period or sending pause from your account, and we observe the same issue later, we might place your account under review or pause your ability to send email again\.
 If we observe extreme issues or repeated instances of the same issue, we might permanently suspend your account's ability to send email\.